Research Robots Humanoid Applications Industries Technology Contact

 Frequently Asked Questions

-What is the primary difference between Mecanum and Omni wheels?
+What’s the biggest difference between Mecanum and Omni wheels?

-Can Mecanum wheels be used on uneven surfaces or outdoors?
+Can Mecanum wheels handle uneven ground or outdoors?

-How does the load capacity compare to standard rubber tires?
+How does load capacity stack up against standard rubber tires?

 Do I need a suspension system for Mecanum robots?